 I am not sure about whether you like coffee cakes but the mocha type of cakes are my absolute favourites along with lemon cakes.
-I could binge on those, naughty, naughty I knoooow! 🙈
+I could binge on those, naughty, naughty I know!

-Kids enjoy this super cake tremendously, they are older now and the coffee doesn’t bother them – in fact, they hugely enjoy that coffee taste.
-Mmmmm it’s all I heard all the time and each time they were having a bite.😂
+Kids enjoy this super cake tremendously, they are older now and the coffee doesn’t bother them.
+They actually enjoy the coffee taste quite a lot.
+Mmmmm it’s all I heard all the time and each time they were having a bite.

 Let’s get started ...